 Most charities are born out of the conviction of individuals and a frustration at a particular need not being met.
 The MS Trust is no exception.

-The two individuals concerned were Jill Holt and me.
-We had been involved in the MS world for some years through another charity, raising funds for MS research through selling Christmas cards.
+The two individuals concerned were Jill Holt and Chris Jones.
+They had been involved in the MS world for some years through another charity, raising funds for MS research through selling Christmas cards.

-Back in 1993, our shared convictions were that
+Back in 1993, their shared convictions were that:

 - NHS services left a lot to be desired.